pulp/pulp/docs/sphinx/dev-guide/newtypesupport/agent/handlers.rst

 Overview
 --------

-An agent handler provides an implementation of predefined capabilities within the Pulp agent for a specific content type or operating system.
+The pulp agent supports an API for remote operations.
+These operations can be divided into those that are type-specific and those that are not.
+In this context, type-specific includes a wide variety of Pulp conceptual types.
+Just as the handling of these types is pluggable within the Pulp server, they are also pluggable within the Pulp agent.
+The agent delegates the implementation of type-specific operations to the appropriate handler.

+The collection of type-specific operations is logically grouped into capabilities to support a good division of responsibility within handlers.
+An agent handler provides an implementation of one or more of these predefined capabilities.
 Each handler is defined using a configuration file, called a *descriptor*.
 In addition to handler configuration, the descriptor associates capabilities with Python classes that are contributed by the handler.
 The mapping of capabilities to handler classes is qualified by a *type* ID that is appropriate to the capability.